d3vcloud/extensify/README.md

 ## How to run locally

-### Monorepo

-1. Run `npm install` to install all dependencies.

 ### Server

 1. Create a db called `extensifydb` and a new branch called `shadow` on PlanetScale.
 2. Copy .env.example to .env and fill in DATABASE_URL and SHADOW_DATABASE_URL (You will get them from PlanetScale dashboard.
 Keep in mind you will need two connection strings, since Prisma needs a shadow branch.
 See **known issue #1**).
-3. Run `npm run model:generate` to generate the schema.
-4. Run `npm run db:migrate` to migrate tables.
+3. Also fill in PORT variable.

 ### Extension

 1. You have to register [GitHub OAuth app](https://docs.github.com/en/free-pro-team@latest/developers/apps/creating-an-oauth-app) and set the callback url to: http://localhost:54321/callback
 2. Inside `src/constants.ts`, fill in GITHUB_CLIENT_ID and GITHUB_CLIENT_SECRET.

+### Monorepo

+1. Run `npm install` to install dependencies.
+2. Run `npm run db:schema` to generate the schema.
+3. Run `npm run db:migrate` to migrate tables.
+4. Run `npm run dev:api` to start the server.
+4. Run `npm run ext:watch` to compile the extension.
-3. Press F5 to trigger VSCode debugger which launches the extension.
+4. Press F5 to trigger VSCode debugger.

 ## Known issues